 The dual range feature of your drill allows you to shift gears for greater versatility.
 To select low speed, high torque setting (position 1), turn tool off and permit to stop.
 Slide gear shifter button (5) away from the chuck.
 To select the high speed, low torque setting (position 2), turn tool off and permit to stop.
 Slide gear shifter button towards the chuck.

 Note: Do not change gears when tool is running.
-If you are having trouble changing gears, make sure that the dual range gear buttons are either completely pushed in or out.
+If you are having trouble changing gears, make sure that the dual range gear button is either completely pushed forward or completely pushed back.

 Drilling/screwdriving